Elvis020/Web_Crawler/README.md

 ## Quickstart
   * After cloning the crawler, you will need to know if your website/url is crawl-able
-    * The app is executed using the command <br> ```python app.py -u url-name```.  <br>This executes it without any deepcrawl, it just gathers the links on the webpage and is suitable for webpages with all links leading to the same webpage.
-An example of such website is: http://turntabl.io
+    * The app is executed using the command <br> ```python app.py -u url-name --threads 10```.
+      <br>This executes it without any deepcrawl with a maximum of 10 threads, it just gathers the
+      links on the webpage and is suitable for webpages with all links leading to the same webpage.
+    * An example of such website is: http://turntabl.io
-    * If you have a domain/website with crawl-able links eg:http://books.toscrape.com, you can run it with the following command <br> ```python app.py -u url-name -d``` or ```python app.py -u url-name --deepcrawl```
+    * If you have a domain/website with crawl-able links eg:http://books.toscrape.com, you can run it with the following command <br> ```python app.py -u url-name -d -t 10``` or ```python app.py -u url-name --deepcrawl --threads 10```
   * For more information, you can use the command: ```python -h```